User Manual

 Recording video

 It is possible to record up to 60 seconds of live feed in the Live View panel.
-Video footage is stored as a .mp4 file (or WebM for some browsers) which is added to the Downloads folder of the browser:
+Video footage is stored as a .mp4 file (or WebM for some browsers) which is added to the Downloads folder of your browser:

 • Click the ‘Record’ button to start the recording process.
 The button will switch to a red ‘Stop’ button with a timer.